Vietnamese Martyrs: Martyrs of the Dominican and Jesuit missionary era of the 18th century

-The Nguyen Campaign against Catholicism in the 19th century
+The Nguyễn Campaign against Catholicism in the 19th century

 The Catholic Church in Vietnam was devastated during the Tây Sơn rebellion in the late 18th century.
 During the turmoil, the missions revived, however, as a result of cooperation between the French Vicar Apostolic Pigneaux de Behaine and Nguyen Anh.
-After Nguyen's victory in 1802, in gratitude to assistance received, he ensured protection to missionary activities.
+After Nguyen's victory in 1802, he was grateful for the assistance received and ensured protection for missionary activities.
 However, only a few years into the new emperor's reign, there was growing antipathy among officials against Catholicism and missionaries reported that it was purely for political reasons that their presence was tolerated.
-Tolerance continued until the death of the emperor and the new emperor Minh Mang succeeding to the throne in 1820.
+Tolerance continued until the death of the emperor and the new emperor, Minh Mang, succeeding to the throne in 1820.

-Converts began to be harassed without official edicts in the late 1820s, by local governments.
-In 1831, the emperor passed new laws on regulations for religious groupings in Viet Nam, and Catholicism was then officially prohibited.
+Converts began to be harassed by local governments without official edicts in the late 1820s.
+In 1831, the emperor passed new laws regulating religious groupings in Vietnam, and Catholicism was then officially prohibited.
 In 1832, the first act occurred in a largely Catholic village near Hue, with the entire community being incarcerated and sent into exile in Cambodia.
 In January 1833, a new kingdom-wide edict was passed calling on Vietnamese subjects to reject the religion of Jesus and required suspected Catholics to demonstrate their renunciation by walking on a wooden cross.
 Actual violence against Catholics, however, did not occur until the Lê Văn Khôi revolt.

-During the rebellion, a young French missionary priest named Joseph Marchand was living in sickness in the rebel Gia Dinh citadel.
+During the rebellion, a young French missionary priest, Joseph Marchand, was sick and residing in the rebel citadel of Gia Dinh.
 In October 1833, an officer of the emperor reported to the court that a foreign Christian religious leader was present in the citadel.
-This news was used to justify the edicts against Catholicism, and led to the first executions of missionaries in over 40 years.
+This news was used to justify the edicts against Catholicism and led to the first executions of missionaries in over 40 years.
 The first executed was named Francois Gagelin.
-Marchand was captured and executed as a "rebel leader" in 1835, he was put to death by "slicing".
+Marchand was eventually captured and executed as a "rebel leader" in 1835; he was put to death by "slow slicing".
 Further repressive measures were introduced in the wake of this episode in 1836.
-Prior to 1836, village heads had only to simply report to local mandarins about how their subjects had recanted Catholicism; after 1836, officials could visit villages and force all the villagers to line up one by one to trample on a cross and if a community was suspected of harbouring a missionary, militia could block off the village gates and perform a rigorous search; if a missionary was found, collective punishment could be meted out to the entire community.
+Before 1836, village heads had only to report to local mandarins about how their subjects had recanted Catholicism.
+However, after 1836, officials could visit villages and force all the villagers to line up one by one to trample on a cross, and if a community was suspected of harboring a missionary, militia could block off the village gates and perform a rigorous search; if a missionary was found, collective punishment could be meted out to the entire community.

-Missionaries and Catholic communities were able to sometimes escape this through bribery of officials; they were also sometimes victims of extortion attempts by people who demanded money under the threat that they would report the villages and missionaries to the authorities.
+Missionaries and Catholic communities were able to escape punishment through bribery of officials on occasion; they were also sometimes victims of extortion attempts by people who demanded money under the threat that they would report the villages and missionaries to the authorities.
 The missionary Father Pierre Duclos said: